jasperla/openbsd-wip/README.md

 	PORTSDIR_PATH=${PORTSDIR}:$(PORTSDIR)/openbsd-wip:${PORTSDIR}/mystuff

 To prevent "merge commits" from showing up in git log, it's recommended to either update your tree with:

 	git fetch && git rebase origin

-or to add the following to .git/config in your local openbsd-wip repo under the [branch "master"] section:
+or set the following option in `.git/config` in your local openbsd-wip repo (see git-config(1) on `branch.<name>.rebase` and `branch.autosetuprebase`):

-	rebase = true
+	git config branch.master.rebase true

 How to contribute
 ==================================